WR104/chat_room/README.md

 - Anonymous chat: users can chat with each other without revealing their identity, no need to sign in
 - Multiple users: multiple users can join the chat room and chat with each other simultaneously
 - Real-time messaging: messages are delivered instantly and in real-time to all users in the chat room
+- Notifications: Every user can see who joins, leaves or stays in the room.
+- Chat History: Every new user sees the previous chat history
 ## How to Use

 To use the anonymous chat room, follow these steps: